libretro/beetle-psx-libretro/README.md

 Save as foo.m3u and use this file in place of each disk's individual cue sheet.

+Some games also need sub-channel data files (.sbi) in order to work properly.
+For example, in the PAL version of Ape Escape, input will not work if sub-channel data is missing.

 ## Condensing Games

 Alternatively to using cue sheets with .bin/.iso files, you can convert your games to .pbp (Playstation Portable update file) to reduce file sizes and neaten up your game folder.
 If converting a multiple-disk game, all disks should be added to the same .pbp file, rather than making a .m3u file for them.